rhemazoe/Pivot/README.md

 #DIRECTIONS

--Use variables of your choice to launch desired infrastructure
+-Use variables of choice to launch desired infrastructure

 -Use your AWS account access and secret keys as the environment variables under *secrets*

--Create an SNS subscription using specified email and then upload object to s3 bucket.
+-Create an SNS subscription using a specified email and then upload object to s3 bucket.